Guide

 AggressiveRelax capacity limits and tighten delivery requirements

-Budget cutReduce budget constraints by a realistic percentage
+Budget cutReduce budget constraints by a default percentage

 Supplier slipLower capacity on vendor-linked paths